Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 1. Name: You're able to change the name of your jar file in the name area.
 2. Output Directory: You can change where your jar gets placed every time you build your plugin.
 I like to make the output directory my plugins folder, so I don't have to constantly keep moving my jar every time I want to test something in the plugin.
-3. Output Layer: You might also notice an area where it has your jar and a bunch of avaiable elements.
+3. Output Layer: You might also notice an area where it has your jar and a bunch of available elements.
 Each element on the left side (underneath your jar) will be put inside the jar when you build your plugin.
 Generally the only element you'll need inside your jar will be "ProjectName compile output".
 You'll need to drag and drop this element onto your jar, otherwise your code won't be put into the jar.

 If you don't drag and drop the compile output onto the jar file (see step 3), your Jar file won't be created.
 Once you've finished creating configuring your jar settings, click done.